LearningToTalk/NonWordTranscription/README.md

 To do:
 ------
-* Update vowel scoring so that diphthongs are scored for frontness and height using the first vowel in the diphthong.

 * Update prosody scoring to score 1 point for not deleting segments and 1 point for not inserting segments.
 We also need to note whether a vowel was inserted, because an inserted vowel would definitely affect the syllable structure in the production.

 ### References